 Total driven in Kyrgyzstan: 1828 km (1198 mi).

 On this page, I share with you a small selection of the best Kyrgyzstan van life photos done along with my Mercedes-Benz Sprinter 4X4 campervan (2005 316 CDI model).
-Expect the same type of blog post for the other countries of my trip.

 If you love the van life concept, I hope these van life photos will inspire you to fulfill your dream and get yourself on the road.
 Don’t forget to pin your favorite photos on Pinterest and share this blog post on Facebook and Twitter!